anthanh/funcy/README.md

 # Funcy

-This project is based by fancy.com only for educational purposes
+This project is based in [fancy](http://fancy.com) only for educational purposes

 ## Requisites